 Note: For the trimming to take effect on the public version of the map, the annotations must also be made public since the trimming is done with an invisible polygon annotation.

-The automatic trimming is done around the outside of the flight envelope in a convex shape (no internal cutouts).
-Imagine all of the image locations as nails hammered into a board and our automatic trimming area as a rubber band that gets placed around the outside of the nails.
+The automatic trimming is done around the outside of the flight envelope in a concave shape that should closely track the imaged area.
 We attempt to use a 30 degree angle out from the flight envelope to include a bit of area outside the flight without including the jagged edges of the spaced out images.
 This works well with wide field of view lenses but will still leave some jagged edges on narrow FOV images.

 The example below is an extreme one that was taken with a linear path (which we don't recommend).